JustinLove/alchemy_tutor/notes.md

   - clear on return/use
   - exit sequence
 - multi-step challenges?
+- progression tracking - herrings that can vs. can't react
 - grand alchemy labs

 - solids in cauldron - whether to remove cauldron material/ which formula???